Sara Nelson (union leader): Other positions

 On August 12, 2014, Nelson was elected to the Aviation Steering Committee of the International Transport Workers' Federation (ITF), the global federation of transportation unions from 148 countries, representing a combined membership of 4.5 million, at the ITF Congress in Sofia, Bulgaria.

 On May 13, 2020, Nelson was named co-chair of the Economy Task Force formed by Democratic nominee Joe Biden and former candidate Bernie Sanders to create a unity platform for the Democratic Party.

 After Joe Biden won the 2020 United States presidential election, Nelson was mentioned as a possible cabinet appointee for a position in the United States Department of Labor.
 In February 2023, it was reported that Nelson was being considered by the Biden administration as a potential successor to secretary of labor Marty Walsh after his resignation.
 However, Deputy Secretary of Labor Julie Su was chosen instead.

 Personal life

-Nelson and her husband, David Borer, live in Washington, D.C., and have one son.
+Nelson and her husband, David Borer, live in Washington, D.C., and have one daughter.
 Borer is an attorney serving as the general counsel of the American Federation of Government Employees.